i Light Singapore returns for another immersive experience! Here's what you can look forward at this year's festival.

 The annual festival continues its commitment to nurturing emerging talents by introducing a new mentorship programme called i Light Future.
 Presented by the DesignSingapore Council, the initiative cultivates selected participants through concept development, technical design, and installation.
 Two works from this year’s programme will be showcased at i Light Singapore 2026.

-Of course!
-GastroBeats is set to return to the Bayfront Event Space, marking its fifth anniversary with food, performances, and fun activities.
+GastroBeats returns to the Bayfront Event Space, marking its fifth anniversary with food, performances, and fun activities.
 Clear your stomachs for this ‘cos 40 food vendors are waiting to feed you with classic and modern dishes, along with a new elevated dining zone where you can dig into artisanal and bespoke goodies.

 Besides eating, visitors can burn off their energy at pickleball courts or try their luck at arcade games.
 Live performances courtesy of established and emerging artists will take place throughout the festival.
 GastroBeats runs from 5 to 28 June 2026, 4pm to 11pm daily.
 Admission is free, though charges apply for selected activities.